Letters to a Young Pastor

 The first rule of pastoral preparation should be that you don’t get to pastor until you’ve apprenticed under a godly, seasoned pastor.
 I’d bend the rule occasionally for special cases like Spurgeon, but the rule would apply to the rest of us.
 And my second rule would be that you have to read a curmudgeon or two.
 I recommend Carl Trueman.
 But I think Calvin Miller might be up to the job as well.

-In Letters to a Young Pastor, Calvin Miller shares from decades of pastoral ministry on almost every topic possible.
+, Calvin Miller shares from decades of pastoral ministry on almost every topic possible.
 I love it.
-I don't agree with everything he says, but I sense that he wrote more than a few sentences in this book with his tongue firmly in his cheek.
+I don’t agree with everything he says, but I sense that he wrote more than a few sentences in this book with his tongue firmly in his cheek.

 Miller is so out of step with contemporary Christianity that he’s willing to call the emperor naked.
 He’s played many of the games that young pastors play, and he’s no longer interested.
 He’s brutally honest, even when it rubs against the evangelical grain.